EunSook Lee (She/Her)

 Lori Kodama (She/Her)

-Grants and Operations Director
+Senior Grants and Operations Director

 Lori became AAPI Civic Engagement Fund Grants and Operations Director in 2022.
 She has forty years of experience in nonprofit finance and administration in Asian American community organizations.
 Most recently, she was Chief Operating Officer at Asian Americans/Pacific Islanders in Philanthropy (AAPIP).
 Prior to that, Lori worked at Asian & Pacific Islander American Health Forum (APIAHF) and Asian Law Caucus (ALC).
 Lori recently served as Treasurer of the Asian Pacific Institute on Gender Based Violence (APIGBV).